How Much Does Chimney Lead Flashing Cost?

 Minimum Fee

-If you were charged by the day, it wouldn't matter if it took a day and four hours or even a day and seven hours because you'd be charged for two days of workers.
+If you quote states you will be charged by the day, it wouldn't matter if it took a day and four hours or even a day and seven hours, because you'd be charged for two days of work.

 Duration